cuicanyeah/Alpha-Generation/AlphaEvolve/README.md

-# Stock-Prediction-System
+# AlphaEvolve

-The repository is the official implementation of the stock prediction system.
+The repository is the official implementation of AlphaEvolve.

 ## Environment: